tap349/tap349.github.io/_posts/2016-08-31-chef-quickref.md

   (remote)# exit
   ```

-- add new ssh host to _~./ssh/config_
+- add new SSH host to _~./ssh/config_

   host itself and user must be equal to the name of application you're going
   to deploy on that host (`builder` in this case). if it's necessary to deploy
-  another application on the same host create a separate ssh host named as that
+  another application on the same host create a separate SSH host named as that
   new application.

-  to login as `devops` specify ssh user explicitly: `ssh devops@builder`.
+  to login as `devops` specify SSH user explicitly: `ssh devops@builder`.

-  also when bootstrapping and converging ssh user (devops) is specified
+  also when bootstrapping and converging SSH user (devops) is specified
   explicitly in _.chef/knife.rb_ with `knife[:ssh_user]` option.

-- add public keys of `devops` and application users to authorized keys on remote node
+- add public keys of `devops` and `builder` users to authorized keys on remote node

   ```sh
   (ws)$ ssh devops@builder